Vital Packing Information

 Each Deluxe Dorm room has its own full-size stove/oven, microwave, sink, and full-size refrigerator/freezer.
 BUT... the rooms have no utensils, pots, pans, potholders...
 If you want to cook more than microwave popcorn, bring stuff with you!
 (I know that I will be stocking up on microwave popcorn, salsa, chips, and uh... beverages...)

 Corkscrew and bottle opener, if you like things unscrewed or opened.
-We will probably have plastic cups available, but if you only quaff from vintage stemware, better bring it along.
+We will probably have a few plastic cups available, but if you only quaff from vintage stemware, better bring it along.

 Do you have roommates that snore?
 Bring ear plugs.
 Not sure if you have roommates who snore?
 Bring ear plugs.
 (Of course instead of going DEFENSIVE with ear plugs you can try going OFFENSIVE and bring a clothespin for their nose.
 Use at your own risk.)